migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/Exports.md

 In Godot, class members can be exported.
 This means their value gets saved along with the resource (such as the scene) they're attached to.
 They will also be available for editing in the property editor.
-Exporting is done by using the @export annotation.
+Exporting is done by using the @Export annotation.

+This document deals with exporting properties, for information about exposing functions to the Godot world, see the <doc:CustomTypes> document.

 ## Introduction to Exports